Ngarino Ellis wins national teaching award

 The award tells me that what I’m doing for my students is working and that this is recognised beyond the university.

-In giving Ngarino the award for Sustained Excellence in Tertiary Teaching in a Kaupapa Māori Context, Ako Aotearoa described her as at the forefront of her discipline, ensuring that Māori art is seen as central to Art History internationally and in Aotearoa New Zealand.
+In giving her the award for Sustained Excellence in Tertiary Teaching in a Kaupapa Māori Context, Ako Aotearoa described her as at the forefront of her discipline, ensuring that Māori art is seen as central to art history internationally and in Aotearoa New Zealand.

-Ako Aotearoa says by ensuring that her classrooms are characterised by manaakitanga and rangatiratanga, Ngarino has been able to kindle students’ enthusiasm for Art History and support excellent learning outcomes over a sustained period.
+Ako Aotearoa says by ensuring that her classrooms are characterised by manaakitanga and rangatiratanga, Dr Ellis has been able to kindle students’ enthusiasm for art history and support excellent learning outcomes over a sustained period.
 They say her teaching and learning practices demonstrate clear and consistent commitment to student empowerment and community building.

-“The award tells me that what I’m doing for my students is working and that this is recognised beyond the university by my peers and others,” says Ngarino.
+“The award tells me that what I’m doing for my students is working and that this is recognised beyond the university by my peers and others,” says Dr Ellis.

 She says her greatest satisfaction in teaching comes from seeing students discover a new world, particularly Te Ao Māori.